simonis/LeydenVsGraalNative/README.md

 ![](graphs/2025-03-07-10-26_10000-warmup_serial/JavacBenchApp100.svg)
 ![](graphs/2025-03-07-10-26_10000-warmup_serial/JavacBenchApp10000.svg)

-The effects of increasing the number of training iterations is overall quite small.
-Interestingly, it seem to slightly worsen the Leyden/AOT time for running one/hundred compilations and only shows positive effects for 10000 compilations.
+As expected, switching to Serial GC slightly improves the performance of the HotSpot runs for 1/100 compilations while slowing it down for 10000 compilations.
+The benefit is that CPU utilization (i.e. user time) for 10000 compilations decreases because no concurrent GC work is done.
+Interestingly, user time for 10000 compilations is still ~2.5 times higher (compared to ~4 times for the G1 configuration) than wall clock time and this all accounts to JIT compilation overhead.

-The results for the memory consumption change in a similar way.
-You can click on the graphs below to get a larger version of them:
+For the memory consumption, the differences between G1 and Serial GC become evident for 10000 compilations, where with Serial GC, the JVM consumes just about half as much memory as with G1 GC:
 | ![](graphs/2025-03-07-10-26_10000-warmup_serial/JavacBenchAppRSS1.svg) | ![](graphs/2025-03-07-10-26_10000-warmup_serial/JavacBenchAppRSS100.svg) | ![](graphs/2025-03-07-10-26_10000-warmup_serial/JavacBenchAppRSS10000.svg) |
 |-------|------|------|

-#### Running with Serial GC, `-Xms256m -Xmx1g` on two CPUs
+#### Running with Serial GC and `-Xms256m -Xmx1g` on two CPUs

 These are the graphs of another benchmark run with 10000 warmup iterations and Serial GC but with a manually configured heap size of `-Xms256m -Xmx1g` running on just two CPUs (i.e. `taskset -c 8,9`).